enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 which it is linked.
 [17]_ However, this label can be set to any string by specifying the *label* parameter of ButtonEditor() as that string.

+Alternatively, use *label_value* to specify the name of the trait to use as the button label.

 You can specify a value for the trait to be set to, using the *value* parameter.
 If the trait is an Event, then the value is not stored, but might be useful to an event listener.

+Use *values_trait* to specify the name of the trait on the object that contains the list of possible values.
+If this is set, then the *value*, *label*, and *label_value* traits are ignored; instead, they will be set from this list.
+When this button is clicked, the value set will be the one selected from the drop-down.

 .. _checklisteditor: